ELC project: Tank destroyer design

 With an average weight of all prototypes of 6.7 tons and a 164-horsepower four-cylinder SOFAM engine, the tank reached a speed of 68 km/h on the highway and 25 km/h on the rough terrain with a specific power of 26 h.p./t.
 The volume of the fuel tank was 360 liters, and the cruising range on the highway was 580 kilometers.
-The tank had excellent off-road abilities for its size — the suspension allowed it to overcome vertical obstacles up to 0.6 m high and ditches 1.50 m wide.
+The tank had excellent off-road abilities for its size — the suspension allowed it to overcome vertical obstacles up to 0.6 m high and trenches 1.50 m wide.

+Anti-air variant

+A mock-up of anti-air self-propelled gun variant of ELC AMX was built, featuring 30mm Hispano-Suiza in a TC 30 turret.

 ELC AMX bis

-In 1956, AMX decided to increase the armor of the ELC AMX hull and strengthen the chassis, as the chassis of the CC.2 armored personnel carrier was becoming unusable due to the significantly increased weight of the vehicle.
-The development of the new chassis has been going on since 1957, AMX has made many different decisions to improve the tank.
-In 1961, a new hull was designed and manufactured with armor up to 40 mm thick, which was located at rational angles of inclination (up to 80 degrees).
+In 1956, it was decided to increase the armor of the ELC AMX hull and strengthen the chassis, as the chassis of the CC.2 armored personnel carrier was becoming unusable due to the significantly increased weight of the vehicle (for example, the second prototype had experienced issues with broken idler wheel).
+The development of the new chassis has been going on since the year of 1957.
+In 1961, a new hull was designed and manufactured with armor up to 40 mm thick in front, which was located at rational obliquity (up to 80 degrees).
 The new chassis was provided with five pairs of smaller diameter rollers and three return rollers.
-The mass of the machine has increased — it has reached 8,9 tons.
-The new hull contained 34 HEAT-FS and HE-FS fragmentation projectiles, another 19 were in the turret.
-The volume of the fuel tank, however, has slightly decreased to 340 liters as well as the cruising range — the new amount was 500 kilometers.
+The mass of the machine has been increased – it had reached 8,92 tons.
+The new hull contained 34 projectiles, another 19 were located in the TC 904 turret.
+The fuel capacity of the tank, however, has slightly decreased to 340 liters as well as the cruising range – down to 500 km.

-The armament and turret were inherited from the latest ELC AMX TC 904 prototype - the tank was fired with G-marked ammunition.
-The AA-52 machine gun, smoke grenades and rangefinder were also featured on the new prototype.
-The new engine of the car was a gasoline 4-cylinder SOFAM Type 4 GSr with a power of 180 h.p., which, with a specific power of 20 h.p./t., allowed the vehicle to reach a record for tanks of the Engin Léger de Combat project speed of 80 km/h on the highway.
-The average speed was about 60 km/h.